 Dear Italian compatriots, a final note for you only.
 Please note that you can easily find espresso in the Isle of Man... and where there is espresso is, there is life!

 Are you feeling inspired by Marta's story and ready to make a move to the Isle of Man?

-Then check out the job opportunities by following the link below.
+Then check out the job opportunities here.